West Florida Revolt

 Thomas likewise feared that his men would meet a harsh response from the artillery in the fort if he tried a frontal assault, especially if he waited until daylight.
 Advised of a gap in the fort wall that allowed access to the garrison’s dairy cattle, Thomas ordered some of his men to enter the fort under the cover of darkness and early morning fog.
 In a short firefight, the rebels quickly overpowered the Spanish and raised the convention flag over the fort.
 The West Florida Convention immediately endorsed the actions of the rebels and ordered Thomas to advance at the head of an army of four hundred men to secure the remainder of the region for the new republic.
 Spanish loyalists, including Shepard Brown and Michael Jones, submitted to the power of the rebel force, ordered the men they had collected to disperse, and pledged loyalty to the new republic.
 William Cooper collected another force to oppose the rebels near Springfield, but hearing the size of the approaching “army,” they too dispersed only hours before the force arrived.
 The rebels later captured and killed Cooper, an act that provoked deep resentment in the Tchefuncte and Tangipahoa River regions.

 A separate force led by Ruben Kemper was dispatched to capture Mobile, Alabama, but before they could complete their mission, the inevitable American response occurred.
 President James Madison ordered William C. C. Claiborne to enter the territory and claim it for the United States.
 Though many of the rebels sought such annexation as the best outcome for the new republic, many disliked the American methods.
 Claiborne entered the territory with significant ground troops and a naval flotilla.
-Together they provided overwhelming force, and the rebels reluctantly lowered the Lone Star flag of the Republic of West Florida, bringing the seventy-four-day-old nation to a close.
+Together they provided overwhelming force, and on December 10, 1810, the rebels reluctantly lowered the Lone Star flag of the Republic of West Florida, bringing the seventy-four-day-old nation to a close.
 Though some lingering resentment concerning land claims and the status of army deserters remained, especially in the Tchefuncte River area, no further popular risings resulted.

 The West Florida Revolt and resulting republic may have lasted only seventy-four days, but it left an indelible mark on the region.
 The Florida Parishes, as the old republic is now known, derive much of their distinctive identity from the peculiar pattern of development most overtly manifested in the West Florida Revolt.